CT Scan (Computed Tomography Scan)

 In most cases, the child should be able to resume normal activities immediately after the procedure, unless the child’s doctor has instructed otherwise.
 Children who received anesthesia will rest in the recovery area until the medication wears off.
 Children who received contrast should drink plenty of fluids to help flush the contrast dye out of the body.

-The doctor who ordered the child’s scan will receive a report.
+The doctor who ordered your child’s scan will receive a report.
 Please contact the doctor who ordered the scan for the results.

 Why Choose CHOC?